AnantharamanLab/ViWrap/README.md

 For example,`conda create --prefix /tmp/test-env python=3.8`
 will create the environment named `/tmp/test-env` which resides in `/tmp/` instead of the default `.conda`.

-The following 11 conda environments will be set up:
+The following 11 conda environments will be set up, the **estimated running time will be 20-30 minutes**, depending on your current internet speed:

 ```
 121M	./ViWrap-VIBRANT